 Please also include unofficial transcripts from your previous schools so we can assist you with course planning to assure that you are taking the appropriate transferrable courses and are prepared to take geology courses once you transfer to Western.

 The Geology Department will review your unofficial transcript(s) for possible Geology transfer courses.

-The Program Coordinator will let you know if they need the syllabus for any the courses.
+The Program Coordinator will let you know if they need the syllabus for any of the courses.

 Please note that the Geology Department only evaluates equivalency for geology/earth science courses.
 For any other subjects, such as Math, Chemistry and Physics, please contact the respective departments for assessment.

 In State Transfer Courses

 Most courses from community colleges and public baccalaureate institutions in Washington State have already been evaluated for equivalency.

 If you are transferring from a Washington State college or university, please use the Transfer Equivalency Guide to find which courses from your institution transfer directly to Western Washington University.

 To see a list of equivalent courses, select the Subject& (eg. Geol&).

 If you do not see a course on the TEG or it does not show as a direct equivalent, please email the Geology Department your unofficial transcript and a syllabus for the course in question.
 The Geology Department will assess these courses on a case-by-case basis.